-A VOC sensor-triggered air sample collection occurred at 2:15 a.m. at the CM5 - Central Elementary School location on February 27, 2024.
+A VOC sensor-triggered air sample collection occurred at 3:27 a.m. at the CM5 - Central Elementary School location on September 23, 2024.

-Air sample collection is triggered by the VOC monitors upon detection of 1 ppm or greater total VOCs for a 1-minte average.
-A triggered sample is collected over a 1-hour period by an Entech Instruments SiloniteTM CS1200E Passive Canister Sampler connected to 6-liter chemically inert stainless steel "Summa" canister.
+Upon detection of 1 ppm or greater of total VOCs at the VOC monitor for a 1-minute average period, a triggered sample is collected over a 1-hour period by an Entech Instruments SiloniteTM CS1200E Passive Canister Sampler connected to 6-liter chemically inert stainless steel "Summa" canister.
 Prior to deployment, the Summa canister was cleaned and blanked for use according to laboratory Standard Operating Procedures (SOP).
 Air sampling and analysis was conducted in accordance with the Quality Assurance Project Plan (QAPP) available online at www.ccnd-air.com/documents.
 The triggered canister sample was shipped to Enthalpy Analytical in Durham, North Carolina.
 The United States Environmental Protection Agency (USEPA) Compendium Method TO-14A "Determination of Volatile Organic Compounds (VOCs) in Ambient Air using Specially Prepared Canisters with Subsequent Analysis by Gas Chromatography" and TO-15 entitled "Determination of Volatile Organic Compounds (VOCs) in Air Collected in Specially Prepared Canisters and Analyzed by Gas Chromatography/Mass Spectrometry (GC/MS)" was followed for both sampling and analysis methodology.
 A total of 59 analytes were selected for analysis in this assessment based on the typical suite of analytes monitored for in urban and industrial areas and accounting for laboratory analysis capabilities (Table 1-2).

-Planned air samples at ten CCND monitoring locations, which were used in this report to compare to the triggered canister data, were collected during the Q4 2023 during a time when near real-time VOC monitors indicated total VOC concentrations to be less than the 1-ppm trigger level.
+Planned air samples at ten CCND monitoring locations, which were used in this report to compare to the triggered canister data, were collected during the second quarter of 2024 during a time when near real-time VOC monitors indicated total VOC concentrations to be less than the 1-ppm trigger level.
 The planned samples were collected and analyzed using the same methods as the triggered sample and full results are available in a separate report.